Where to sit when flying JetBlue’s A321LR to and from London

 Which seats to avoid

 Rows 22 and 23 have missing or misaligned windows, so you might want to avoid sitting there, especially if you’re next to the window.
-I’d also avoid middle seats in any row — labelled as “B” and “E” on this plane.
+I’d also avoid middle seats in any row — labeled as “B” and “E” on this plane.

 Finally, I’d avoid sitting in the last rows, since passengers may gather there to access the lavatories and snack bar, which are all located just behind Row 31.
 Note that the A, B and C seats in Row 31 are reserved as a flight attendant crew rest, so it may not even be possible to select that row.